NYULibraries/aco-site/README.md

 #### Adding a page

-All the pages are represented in the configuration file (cong.json).
-To add a new page include it in the pages object.     title and route are require (note that the route is relative to the appRoot".
+All the pages are represented in the configuration file (*cong.jso*n).
+To add a new page include it in the pages object.     title and route are require (note that the route is relative to the *appRoot*".
 In this file you also declare mustache       variables.

 ```javascript
 "myNewPage" : {